paulscherrerinstitute/IocshDeclWrap/README.md

 5. define a wrapper function which extracts function arguments from a `iocshArgBuf*` array, passes them to the user function and prints its result.
+   The values of mutable arguments (passed by pointers or references) are also printed.
 6. register the wrapper function and `iocshFuncDef` with `iocsh`.
 This is often done via a 'registrar' function that must be defined and declared in a